devonhackley/lab09/README.md

 ## Change Log

-Number and name of feature: Database Setup
+Number and name of feature: Movies

 Estimate of time needed to complete: 1 hour

-Start time: 849
+Start time: 905

 Finish time:9:18